-Subject to revision of catchment areas not proving feasible, contributions are required where a school is operating, or is forecast to be operating at or above 90% capacity.
+Subject to revision of catchment areas not proving feasible, contributions are required where a school is operating, or is forecast to be operating at or above 85% capacity following completion of the proposed development and other extant planning permissions.
 At and above this level, efficient operation of the school is significantly compromised primarily for learning and teaching but also in terms of dining, toilet provision, social spaces and sport/leisure facilities.
 It is highly unlikely that a school can operate at its maximum physical capacity given that the level of pupil numbers vary in each year group.
-Contributions are required where the school capacity threshold is anticipated to be at or above 90% capacity at the end of the 5 year LEMP (Learning Estate Management Plan) period, based on the cumulative impact of extant planning permissions and LDP2 allocations.
-The capacity of schools will be reviewed on a regular basis to ensure that the Council has accurate data to determine whether developer contributions are required.
+To allow for year to year fluctuations, contributions are required where the school capacity threshold is anticipated to be at or above 85% capacity for three of the years forecast by the Council's Education Data and Intelligence Officer (Quality Improvement team).
+These three or more years do not require to be consecutive and for developments/site allocations which are predicted to be built out beyond the forecast period, this trigger point will be disregarded as such proposals require to be assessed on a case by case basis.

-In some cases the school capacity 90% trigger point will have already been reached with the base numbers in the forecast.
+In some cases the school capacity 85% trigger point will have already been reached with the base numbers in the forecast.
 Therefore, contributions are required from all additional pupils arising from development.